mesosphere/marathon/docs/docs/service-discovery-load-balancing.md

 **Note:** While Marathon accepts dots in application names, names with dots can prevent proper service discovery behavior.
 If you intend to use a service discovery mechanism, you should not put dots in your application name.
+Also, please keep in mind that service name must not exceed 63 characters.

 ## Mesos-DNS